 What do you need?

 - Here's the bad news.
 The technical requirements for any virtual world are pretty high.
-You must use have a computer with a good internet connection (the faster the better) and a good quality computer with a high end sound card and graphics card.
+You must have a good internet connection (the faster the better) and a good quality computer with a high end sound card and graphics card.

 - To hear any conversations you will need a good pair of headphones (or computer speakers).

-- To speak you will need a good quality microphone with a reasonable sound card (you can buy USB headsets with a built in sound card).
+- To speak you will nee a good quality microphone with a reasonable sound card (you can buy USB headsets with a built in sound card).

 What do you need to do?